 To gain access to a more powerful setup, most people pay a web hosting company to store their files on their server and put them online.

 If you’ve eliminated steps 1 and 2, then check your hosting company’s website and social media channels for any updates to see whether there’s a known issue.
 A server could be overloaded due to heavy traffic or down for maintenance.
 If this is the case, the hosting company should provide an estimate as to when they expect everything to be up and running.

 If your site is down, remember to update customers via email or social media and assure them you’re doing everything you can to get services back online, the last thing you want is for readers to assume your site is gone for good and not come back.

 It’s best practice to save the details of your DNS and hosting services and make sure these are shared with anyone who works on your site.
 If your domain expires or you need to switch IP address or launch a new website, these details are essential!
 This is particularly important if your dedicated IT/digital person is leaving the company, we frequently hear of account details going missing when staff changes occur.

-Emily is one of our Account Managers and the Studio Manager.
-When she's not helping clients or keeping the office snacks topped up, you'll find her playing with Poppy the sheepdog, stretching it out at yoga, or shaking it out at a dance class.
+Emily is one of our Account Managers and specialises in content and SEO.
+When she's not helping clients, you'll find her on a walk with Poppy the sheepdog, stretching it out at yoga, or shaking it out at a dance class.